secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

   - [ ] "Handling Normative References to Standards-Track Documents" https://tools.ietf.org/html/rfc4897
 - [ ] TODO https://www.ietf.org/media/documents/92kramdown-Bormann.pdf

+[^TODO]: Do not remove the TODOS, but mark them as complete by adding an x between the brackets.

 # Introduction

+[^TODO]
 - [ ] TODO Write Introduction
   - [ ] Mention Goals: yearly published secure configuration recommendations that can be used per default from cryptography libraries
   - [ ] Mention target group ((1) developers who are not experts but still need to implement cryptography functionality.
 (2) Cryptography library developers that should integrate SCC to provide secure defaults)